Louxsdon/django-breeze/README.md

-# DJANGO BREEZE
+# Django Breeze

 ## Introduction

 <hr>

-Django Breeze provides a minimal and simple starting point for building a Django application with `Vite` and .
-Styled with Tailwind, Breeze publishes authentication controllers and views to your application that can be easily customized based on your own application's needs.
+Django Breeze provides a minimal and simple starting point for building a Django application with `Inertia` and `Vite` with minimal or no configuration.
+Styled with Tailwind CSS.

-Django Breeze is powered by Vite and Tailwind.
+Inertia helps build single-page apps, without building an API.
+Create modern single-page React, Vue, and Svelte apps using classic server-side routing.
+Works with any backend.
+Documentation for Inertia can be found on the [Intertia website](https://inertiajs.com/).

 ## Installation